kierandidi/python_for_scientists/README.md

 # Python for Scientists Course

-Heidelberg University, winter semester 2022/23, organised by [Kieran Didi](https://github.com/kierandidi) and [Lukas Jarosch](https://github.com/ljarosch)
+Heidelberg University, winter semester 2023/24, organised by [Kieran Didi](https://github.com/kierandidi).

 UPDATE: The material for the advanced course in the summer semester 2023 is available [here](https://github.com/kierandidi/advanced_python_for_scientists)